 The execution of this project reinforced the value of customizable, region-specific approaches to improving sustainable food systems.
 The project results emphasize the need for tailored, human-centered strategies to address statewide food systems concerns.
 Each region required adaptations and recognition of specific regional nuances in order for them to be successful in pursuing practical improvements.
 Each strategic plan looks slightly different, and the planning processes, discussions, and gathering times also were modified to best accommodate the participants.
 Each region is on a journey to a sustainable food system and a robust food economy.
 This project demonstrated that each community needs different support and processes, depending on where they are on their journey.

 Educational & Outreach Activities

-As we reflect on education and outreach efforts thus far, we’ve noticed a spectrum upon which our Regional Planning Teams have fallen regarding their capacity and interest to self organize.
-Our North Flathead Valley Team has been very well organized and motivated from day one, creating a robust invite list for the community meeting, following up on invites with in person conversations and developing educational tools as a team, with minimal input needed from AERO staff.
-This success can be partially attributed to the high concentration of regional food stakeholders in the North Flathead Valley as well as the established connection our Field Advisor had to Regional Planning Team members long before the MFEI project began.
-We’ve realized that having a well functioning Regional Planning Team such as this cuts down on the work required from AERO staff and we have experienced the different needs from the three different Regional Planning Teams.
-With that experience, we will tailor our needed support to each team accordingly as we move forward with education and outreach activities.
+As the SC reflected on education and outreach efforts periodically throughout the execution of the project, the SC members noticed that the different Regional Planning Team's capacities and interest to self-organize fell across a spectrum.
+The North Flathead Valley RPT was well organized and motivated from day one, creating a robust invitation list for the community meeting, following up with in-person conversations and developing educational tools as a team, with minimal input needed from AERO staff.
+This success can be partially attributed to the high concentration of regional food stakeholders in the North Flathead Valley as well as the established connection our Field Advisor had to RPT members long before the MFEI project began.
+Helena and Malta regions needed (and continue to need) additional support and energy dedicated to building a sense of group identity, and a commitment to working together as a team.
+In the Hi-line region in particular, long distances, low population, harsh weather, and balancing other priorities make creation of a new team challenging.

 An increase in knowledge, awareness and skills about sustainable agricultural topics, practices, strategies and approaches (per the WSARE Research and Education Program Outreach Survey)